Siriusmart/youtube-tui/docs/src/basic_usage.md

 1. Cannot move up or down to items not on screen in a list (you can do that with `Up` or `Down arrow`)
 2. Cannot access function keys like `Backspace` or `Q`

+## Library

+Items can be bookmarked and saved to library, they can also be saved to be viewed offline.